Intellectual Property and Technology Transactions

 - Software licenses and software as a service (SaaS) agreements

-- Joint Development Agreements
+- Joint development agreements

-- Intellectual Property Due Diligence (including M&A, private equity, financing, investment, and IP purchases)
+- IP due diligence, including for M&A, private equity, financing, investment, and IP purchases

 - Joint Ventures

-- Manufacturing, Distribution, and Supply Agreements
+- Manufacturing, distribution, and supply agreements

-- Material Transfer Agreements
+- Material transfer agreements

-- Open Source Software (OSS), including company policies and procedures and compliance with OSS licenses
+- Open source software (OSS), including company policies, procedures, and compliance with OSS licenses

 - End user license agreements (EULAs) and terms of use